"""pmrf.model

 """

-# Instance fields
+# Public instance fields

 name: str | None = field(default=None, kw_only=True, static=True)